Combased/elrond-lkmex-distribution/README.md

 Then it distributes your **total** provided LKMEX (ESDT token) for all NFTs holders.
 The more NFTs the wallet address has - the more LKMEX it gets 🤑.

-#### Known limitations & improvements

-Right now LKMEX is divided evenly by all addresses.
-For instance, if the wallet address holds 10 NFTS, he will get **10 transactions** with an equal LKMEX amount.

-The gas fee is **cheap** indeed, but it is the most important priority right now to stack the LKMEX and send only a **single transaction per wallet** 🧐.

 #### Getting started

 You need to interact only with the **distribute.sh** file.